-Joe Meek was, and still is, considered to have been one of the world’s foremost experts in sound recording technology.
+Joe Meek was born in Newent and his house is marked with a blue plaque in the Market Square.
+An exhibition is on show in the Market House.
+He was, and still is, considered to have been one of the world’s foremost experts in sound recording technology.
 His talent encompassed not just the pioneering work on electronic sound effects but the foundation of the modern multi-track recording studio.
 Sound compression, reverb, echo and sampling where introduced by Joe over a string of 60s hits, which are still played regularly on the radio today.
 ‘Johnny Remember Me’, the Honeycomb’s hit ‘Have I the Right’,and probably the most famous, the Tornados ‘Telstar’ all feature the mastery that was Joe’s making at his London Studio at 304 Holloway Road.
 The latter was a worldwide smash hit, taking the USA by storm it featured a unique synthesized sound that would only become commonplace 20 years later in the 1980s.
 Joe’s work was unrivalled and despite his sometimes difficult artistic temperament his talent was admired and in demand for many years .However, bitter legal disputes in the emerging cash-rich pop music industry saw Joe loosing copyright and financial control of his unique sounds and a furious row with his landlord ended when he took her life as well as his own.
 Nothing can take away the undisputed talent of the Newent lad, who’s fascination with sound started by pulling apart TVs and radios in his own back room to become one of the leading lights of the 60s music scene.

 The 2007 Joe Meek festival featured music performances by the Tornados, talks, films, an exhibition and workshops.